abduleneye/chit_chat/README.md

 ## 🧩 **Modules**

 ### 💬 **Chat Module**
-- Dynamic message rendering with timestamps and avatars
+- Real-time messaging with dynamic message rendering, timestamps, and avatars
-- Structured for Firebase or WebSocket real-time updates
+- Fully integrated with **Firebase** for authentication, messaging, and data storage
+- **Supabase** used for storing and serving profile pictures
-- Clear separation of UI, business logic, and data
+- Clear separation of UI, business logic, and data layers
-- State handled through **BLoC** for clean event–state transitions
+- State managed with **BLoC** for predictable and testable event–state transitions

----
+- Modular and scalable architecture suitable for production deployment

 ### ⚡ **VTU Module**
 - Airtime and data purchase flow